xFrah/ACSAI-obsidian/NOTES-MARKDOWN/Calculus/Inequalities.md

 A square root is defined only when the argument is positive and we can't convert it to a normal function, so we **represent it as a piecewise function**.

-The goal here is to get rid of the square root, but there are two procedures depending on the type of inequality:
+The goal here is to **get rid of the square root**, and we do that by squaring everything, but there are two procedures depending on the type of inequality.

+> [!hint] Sign problem
+> The two procedures differ because of a single problem, loss of sign when we square the right part.
+> In one case we will **add an interval to the solution**, in the other we will **remove it**.

 ### $\sqrt{f(x)}> g(x)$